Ireland’s business friendly environment positions it as one of Europe’s most accessible locations for establishing and registering a business.

 The Startup Entrepreneur Programme

-The Start-Up Entrepreneur Programme – or STEP – is designed for people who want to relocate to Ireland to found or grow their startup.
-It provides for long-term residency permission for the entrepreneur and their family.
-It even includes a work permit for their spouse.
+The Start-Up Entrepreneur Programme – or STEP – is designed for entrepreneurs who wish to relocate to Ireland to found or grow their startup.
+It provides long-term residency permission for the entrepreneur and their family, with the additional benefit of a work permit for entrepreneur’s spouse also included.

-• Capable of generating at least 10 jobs in Ireland within 3-4 years
+• Aim to create at least 10 jobs within 3-4 years

 You might also like...